City-Bureau/scrapy-sentry-errors/README.md

-scrapy-sentry
+city-scrapers-sentry
 =============

-Logs Scrapy exceptions into Sentry
+A Scrapy extension that logs spider errors to Sentry.

-A python library that glues [Sentry](http://www.getsentry.com) with [Scrapy](http://www.scrapy.org).
+This project began as a fork of [scrapy-sentry](https://github.com/llonchj/scrapy-sentry) which was originally developed by Jordi Llonch.
+We are grateful for their work and contributions.

-Any spider errors will get pushed to Sentry.
-Please note that currently, exceptions anywhere else (e.g. the Scrapy pipeline) are not being reported to Sentry.
+Note: while this extension captures errors from Scrapy spiders, it does not capture errors elsewhere in Scrapy's operation (e.g. the Scrapy pipeline).

 Requisites:
 -----------